 - trans, agender, genderqueer, non-binary and similarly identified or questioning

 - queer and trans people of color (QTPOC) and similarly identified

 The following CenterSpace drop-ins groups will be taking a break in Fall 2019 and restart once Spectrum Center is moved back to the Michigan Union in Winter 2020: Bi, Pan, Fluid CenterSpace, Ace and Aromantic CenterSpace and Queer and Trans People of Color (QTPOC) CenterSpace.

-The Trans, Genderqueer, Nonbinary & Agender CenterSpace will continue meeting in Fall 2019.
-Locations and times vary by week.
-If you're interested in this CenterSpace, contact the host, Jay Hash, at email@example.com.
+The Trans, Genderqueer, Nonbinary & Agender CenterSpace will continue meeting in Fall 2019 on Sundays from 3pm-5pm in 2469 Mason Hall.
+The first CS of the semester will be Sunday, September 8th.
+If you're interested in this CenterSpace, contact the host, Jay Hash, at firstname.lastname@example.org.